daanvdl/fyrtur-motor-board-pcb/readme.md

 - **Riesinger’s custom firmware research** https://riesinger.dev/posts/silencing-fyrtur-blinds-with-custom-firmware/
-   → → This was the *first detailed article* I came across showing how mjuhanne’s custom firmware was successfully applied to the IKEA Fyrtur blinds.
+   →  This was the first detailed article I came across showing how mjuhanne’s custom firmware was successfully applied to the IKEA Fyrtur blinds.
 - **mjuhanne’s open hardware design** https://github.com/mjuhanne/fyrtur-motor-board
    → The foundation and inspiration for my own schematic improvements and hardware layout.